Stem Cell Registry's Privacy Statement

 Can my personal data be shared with others besides the FRC Blood Service?
 If so, why and with whom?

 • Each new data subject who is entered into the data file is given a personal donor ID.
-The first sample that data subjects give upon joining the Stem Cell Registry and their donor ID are sent to a laboratory for tissue-typing and to establish their CMV status and blood group.
+The sample that data subjects give upon joining the Stem Cell Registry with the donor ID is sent to a laboratory for tissue typing and to establish their CMV status and blood group.

-• Each data subject’s donor ID, tissue type, CMV status, blood group, gender and year of birth are uploaded to an international central data repository, which can be accessed via both the Stem Cell Registry and its foreign counterparts to search for suitable stem cell donors for patients.
+• Each data subject’s donor ID, tissue type, CMV status, blood group, gender and year of birth are uploaded to an international WMDA (World Marrow Donor Association) Search&Match central data repository, which can be accessed via both the Stem Cell Registry and its foreign counterparts to search for suitable stem cell donors for patients.

 • A blood sample is taken whenever a data subject’s suitability as a donor for a specific patient is assessed.
 The data subject’s name and personal identification number are disclosed for identification purposes to the person who takes the blood sample.

-• When foreign registries are searching for suitable donors for their patients, information on data subjects’ tissue type, blood group, gender and year of birth and the results of infection tests are provided to the foreign stem cell registry.
+• When foreign registries are searching for suitable donors for their patients, information on data subjects’ tissue type, blood group, gender and year of birth and the results of infection tests (CMV, HIV, HBV, HCV, TPHA) are provided to the foreign stem cell registry.

 • If a data subject included in the Stem Cell Registry is chosen as a donor, a summary of the results of their pre-donation medical examination is also shared with the relevant foreign stem cell registry in addition to the data listed above.